iAmNawa/data-science-machine-learning/readme.md

 # spaCy

 Tokens are the basic building blocks of a Doc object - everything that helps us understand the meaning of the text is derived from tokens and their relationship to one another

+## Stemming
+spaCy does not include stemming by design.
+It favors lemmatization.

+stemming - stemming is the process of reducing inflected (or sometimes derived) words to their word stem, base or root form—generally a written word form

+lemmatization - In lemmatization, the transformation uses a dictionary to map different variants of a word back to its root format.